 Early Prime Day 2021 deals on Roku and Fire TV streaming devices

-Here are the best prices right now on Roku, Google TV and Fire TV video streamers, starting at $17.
+Here are the best prices right now on Roku, Fire TV and Google TV streamers -- but you'll likely have to wait till Sunday for the best sales.

 More in www.cnet.com